Shishir198/shisherati/README.md

 Project contains:

- -homepage,
+ - homepage.
- -registration page,
+ - registration page.
- -login page,
+ - login page.
- -Sql database to manage tasks,
+ - Sql database to manage tasks.
  - and to do list web app.